unitondev/Kvikmynd/README.md

 # MovieSite

-A SPA with movies, ratings and comments.
+A SPA with movies, ratings and comments

 ### Client
 - Client developed on React